euler-xyz/euler-price-oracle/README.md

 # Euler Price Oracles

-Euler Price Oracles is a library of immutable oracle adapters.
-Its components implement [IPriceOracle](https://github.com/euler-xyz/IPriceOracle), an opinionated quote-based interface for on-chain pricing.
-To understand how Price Oracles fit into the [Euler Vault Kit](https://github.com/euler-xyz/euler-vault-kit), read the section in the [EVK whitepaper.](https://docs.euler.finance/euler-vault-kit-white-paper/#price-oracles)
+Euler Price Oracles is a library of minimal and immutable oracle adapters.
+It implements [IPriceOracle](https://github.com/euler-xyz/IPriceOracle), an opinionated quote-based interface for on-chain pricing.
+To understand how Price Oracles fit into the [Euler Vault Kit](https://github.com/euler-xyz/euler-vault-kit), refer the section in the [EVK whitepaper.](https://docs.euler.finance/euler-vault-kit-white-paper/#price-oracles)

 ## `IPriceOracle`